RobertFischer/JQuery-PeriodicalUpdater/README.md

         method: 'get',          // method; get or post
         data: '',               // array of values to be passed to the page - e.g. {name: "John", greeting: "hello"}
-        minTimeout: 1000,       // starting value for the timeout in milliseconds
-        maxTimeout: 8000,       // maximum length of time between requests
+        minTimeout: 1000,       // starting value for the timeout in milliseconds maxTimeout:64000,       // maximum length of time between requests
         multiplier: 2,          // the amount to expand the timeout by if the response hasn't changed (up to maxTimeout)
         type: 'text',           // response type - text, xml, json, etc.  See $.ajax config options
         maxCalls: 0,            // maximum number of calls.
 0 = no limit.
         autoStop: 0,            // automatically stop requests after this many returns of the same data.
 0 = disabled.
-				autoStopCallback: function() { ... } // The callback to execute when the autoStop condition is reached
+        autoStopCallback: null  // The callback to execute when the autoStop condition is reached
-        cookie: {},             // configuration for the timeout-storing cookie
+        cookie: false,          // configuration for the timeout-storing cookie
+        runAtOnce: false,       // whether to fire initially or wait (runAfter || minTimeout) milliseconds
+        runAfter: null,         // if runAtOnce is false and runAfter is set, delay the first request by this many milliseconds
         verbose: 0              // Sets the console logging verbosity: 0=none, 1=some, 2=all
     }, function(remoteData, success, xhr, handle) {
         // Process the new data (only called when there was a change)